-So whether it’s a motorhome, travel trailer, or tiny camper van living in your driveway, don’t leave it out in the cold — at least, not metaphorically.
+Whether it’s a motorhome, travel trailer, or tiny camper van living in your driveway, don’t leave it out in the cold — at least, not metaphorically.
+Here’s a quick guide to how to prep your RV for the quickly approaching fall season.

 RV Autumn Maintenance Tips

-But it’s important to give your rig the proper attention it needs before you say goodbye to it for a whole season.
+It’s important to give your rig the proper attention it needs before you say goodbye to it for a whole season.
 After all, keeping up with your RV’s maintenance requirements helps ensure it’ll live a long, adventure-filled life, which will save you both money and the headache of dealing with service mechanics.

 If you won’t be using your rig for a while — or even if you will — you should take the opportunity at the end of the summer to double-check all your rig’s systems.
 Change the oil, check all the filters, and do a thorough search for any signs of water damage (which, ideally, you should be doing after every single camping trip anyway!).
-If you put your rig away with issues you don’t know about, you could face a nasty surprise next time you take it out for a camping trip — one that could postpone or even cancel your travels.
+If you put your rig away with issues you don’t know about, you could face a nasty surprise the next time you take it out for a camping trip — one that could postpone or even cancel your travels.

-It’s also a good idea to check your RV’s tires for pressure and tread, as well as to give your RV’s fresh and wastewater holding tanks a thorough cleaning (here’s how).
+It’s also a good idea to check your RV’s tires for pressure and tread, as well as to give your RV’s fresh and wastewater-holding tanks a thorough cleaning (here’s how).

 In fact, it’s a good idea to give your entire rig a scouring before you store it for any length of time, both inside and out.
 Although it might collect some dust in the meantime, cleaning your rig will help prevent the musty, mildewy scent that can build up when your RV isn’t in use.
 (Plus, a dusty rig is a lot better to uncover than one with moldy leftovers in the fridge and muddy footprints in the carpet!)